 Albizu University will not tolerate discrimination or harassment based on race, color, religious belief, national origin, sex, sexual orientation, pregnancy, marital status, gender, gender identity, social condition, political ideas, status as victim of domestic violence, disability, veteran status, genetic information, age, or any other characteristic protected by federal, state, or local law in its programs, services, and activities.
 This prohibition applies to all university programs, services, or activities, including but not limited to admissions and employment.
-Additional information may be found here: https://www.albizu.edu/wp-content/uploads/2019/11/Non-Discrimination and may be found here: https://www.albizu.edu/wp-content/uploads/2021/02/Employee-Manual.pdf
+Further information may be found at Albizu University's Notice of Non-Discrimination and at The Albizu University Employee Manual.